catfoodeater/catfoodeater/README.md

 ### Hello there 👋

-I like rust and go and fizzy drinks and the venturing band
+I like go and fizzy drinks and the venturing band